What Are the Odds? The Earth's Improbable Journey Through Time

 The Amazing Uniqueness of Each Living Thing On Our Planet Is Stunning

-400 Million Years ago one of the most astonishing moves in history occurred.
+400 million years ago, one of the most astonishing moves in history occurred.
 Vertebrates made their way onto land.
 It seems unlikely, for to do so would require an adaptation.
 And, as we have seen, adaptations are the effect of another cause.
 What was that cause?
-The answer seems to be that additional food sources were becoming available to them in addition to new threats under the seas.
-The arrival of fauna growing in the shallows and swamps gave rise to new predators and this created new opportunities for the fish that lived here.
+The answer seems to be that additional food sources were becoming available to them, in addition to new threats under the seas.
+The arrival of fauna growing in the shallows and swamps gave rise to new predators, and this created new opportunities for the fish that lived there.

-And then about 370 Million years ago a new species arrived, Dunkleosteus was a formidable hunter Eyes on the top of its head, fins that looked very much like limbs.
-A shoulder has developed along with an ulna and radius bone.
+And then, about 370 million years ago, a new species arrived.
+Dunkleosteus was a formidable hunter, with eyes on the top of its head and fins that looked very much like limbs.
+A shoulder had developed along with an ulna and radius bone.
 The fin was still there, but it was adaptive enough to clumsily make its way.
 The use of fins was so laborious that it burned more calories than it could initially find.
 But that wasn't the case for long.
 This creature paved the trail for the first vertebrates to conquer land.

 The arrival of the first vertebrate animals could not have happened if it weren't for oxygen.
 The first group was amphibians.
 These creatures have ADAPTIVE traits, being able to extract oxygen from both water and air.
 When out of the water for any length of time, the gills dry up and are rendered useless.
 But, over time, the gills of the amphibians would would become enclosed, inside the body, and we know these today as lungs.

-And – of the MILLIONS of events that threatened life and begat life, had just ONE thing been any different, we would not be here to tell our own story.
-The odds against us were very great, and it is fascinating to unlock the mysteries, one at a time, that tell our story.
+And – among the MILLIONS of events that threatened and gave rise to life, if just ONE thing had been different, we would not be here to share our story.
+The odds against us were immense, and it is fascinating to unravel the mysteries, one by one, that narrate our story.

-Our ocean and our air, the two most essential elements on which all life depended upon, had become a delicate balance of oxygen and nitrogen that were all too virgin to absorb a violent change.
-As it has been said by Jacques Cousteau, ‘’The sea, once it has cast its spell, holds one in its net of wonder forever. ‘’
+Our ocean and our air, the two most crucial elements on which all life relied, had achieved a delicate balance of oxygen and nitrogen, too pristine to withstand a violent change.
+As Jacques Cousteau said, "The sea, once it has cast its spell, holds one in its net of wonder forever."

-About every 90-seconds, a mysterious thing happens.
-The sky is lit up by a brilliant flash of energy.
-The sparkles of light come from every direction and with random occurrence.
-Because these appear in the form of Gamma Rays they don’t appear visible to our human eyes.
-But according to a study conducted by California-State University at Berkley, Gamma Ray Bursts are the most powerful thing in the sky aside from the Big Bang itself.
+Approximately every 90 seconds, something mysterious occurs.
+The sky is illuminated by a brilliant flash of energy.
+These bursts of light come from all directions and happen randomly.
+Although they appear as Gamma Rays, they are invisible to our human eyes.
+However, according to a study conducted by California State University at Berkeley, Gamma Ray Bursts are the most powerful phenomena in the sky, second only to the Big Bang itself.

 It is what happens when a star explodes.
 Stars are heated by the photons of light escaping.
 A gamma-ray burst is the brightest thing in our universe.
 When a star implodes, all of its matter is squeezed into the core via gravity.
 During a normal Super-Nova, gravity becomes very strong and thus the core becomes very dense.
 The result is a 'White-Dwarf' or Neutron Star.
 An exploding Hyper-Nova is different.
 All of the suns matter is forced into its center at about a billion earth masses a second.
 Gravity is so strong, light cannot get out.
 Since all of its matter cannot fit inside, excess light shoots out of the magnetic poles of the star.
 It spits out at nearly the speed of light and creates super beams of energy.